jamesob/biketrip/_posts/2012-2-1-Recapitulation.md

 continuing the adventure.
 I haven't asked, but I can only assume Mike feels similarly.

+Thanks so much to the wonderful people we met on this adventure; I can't express my gratitude in full over a web page.
+I think of each of you often.
+You've given my life new depth and dimension, and here I'll also venture that Mike feels similarly.

 <div class="imageWithCaption">
 <a href="http://www.flickr.com/photos/62630874@N02/5992714588/" title="Hillside 6 by james.ob, on Flickr"><img src="http://farm7.staticflickr.com/6128/5992714588_366b1cc955.jpg" width="500" height="375" alt="Hillside 6"></a>
 	<div class="imageCaption">